gotygota/tastebuddy_docs/docs/admin/protocols.md

 Existing tasting sheets can be updated by clicking on `Edit` in the corresponding row of the tasting grid table.
-Any change will be reflected in existing results: for example, dashboards of existing results will show the current name of the tasting sheet, regardless of whether the name was different when the results were saved.
+Any change will be reflected in existing results: for example, dashboards of results will show the current name of the tasting sheet, regardless of whether the name was different when the results were saved.